 - The Children and Nature Network was created "to encourage and support the people and organizations working nationally and internationally to reconnect children with nature."
 Check out their guide for starting a kids' nature club.

-- Take a Child Outside is the home of "Take a Child Outside Week," September 24—September 30, 2009.
+- Take a Child Outside is the home of "Take a Child Outside Week," September 24—September 30 every year.
 They have a simpler list of activities but some of them are quite sweet.

 - Let's Go Outside is a website sponsored by the US Fish and Wildlife Service.
 They have an elaborate, kid-oriented website called Neighborhood Explorers where kids can earn "patches" as they complete projects, answer trivia questions and play games.
 Action projects include building bird houses, planting native plants, and adopting new habits, such as recycling and conserving water and electricity.